storborg/pyeagle/docs/index.rst

 PyEAGLE is an interchange API to read and write EAGLE 6 schematic, library, and PCB layout files.

+Some long term goals are:

+* Comprehensive and round-trip-capable interface between Pythonic data structures and EAGLE's XML format, eliminating the impedance mismatch involved in manipulating EAGLE files in Python scripts.
+* Traversal and net analysis helpers, to serve as a foundation for higher-level tools.
+* Rendering capability in SVG.
+* Command-line tools, including basic ``grep`` and ``lint`` tools.

+At this point it is fairly incomplete and not 'production useful'.

 Example Usage
 =============